gsoft-inc/wl-chromado/docs/available-options.md

 # Available options

-Most of Chromatic [CLI options](https://www.chromatic.com/docs/cli/#configuration-options) are accepted by the Chromado.
+Most of Chromatic [CLI options](https://www.chromatic.com/docs/cli/#configuration-options) are accepted by Chromado.
 If an option is not accepted, Chromado will output an error message.

 Here's how you can specify additional Chromatic CLI options: